kb2ma/riot-coap-pytest/README.md

 Running the tests
 -----------------
 You can run all tests in this directory with a single invocation of the standard `pytest` command.
-See the [usage documentation](https://docs.pytest.org/en/latest/usage.html) for variations.
+See the pytest [usage documentation](https://docs.pytest.org/en/latest/usage.html) for variations.

 ### Details
 gcoap attempts a maximum of four retries; five messages altogether including the initial request.
 The retries are timed with CoAP's exponential backoff mechanism.